okoge-kaz/okoge-kaz/README.md

 ### Hi there 👋

-I'm a first-year Master's student working at the intersection of HPC and Machine Learning.
+I'm a second-year Master's student working at the intersection of HPC and Machine Learning.
 My research focuses on distributed training of large models and low-precision training.
 Also, I am in charge of the maintenance of Pre-training Library for LLMs and conducting experiments on training LLMs.